Description

 - Make lemon syrup: In the last five minutes of baking, combine lemon juice and sugar in a small saucepan over medium heat.
 Simmer, stirring occasionally, until sugar dissolves and syrup thickens, about 4 minutes.
 Remove cake from the oven and immediately brush the top with lemon syrup.
 Cool in pan on a wire rack for 10 minutes; carefully remove cake from pan and cool completely.

 - Make glaze: Whisk together melted butter, salt, lemon zest, powdered sugar, and milk in a small bowl until smooth.
-Drizzle glaze over cake and and let set before serving.
+Drizzle glaze over cake and let set before serving.
 Top with fresh raspberries.

 Notes